Constant-roll inflation and primordial black holes within Barrow entropic framework: Primordial black holes

-The left panel of Fig.~(\ref{Fig5}) shows the evolutionary curves of PBHs mass $M_{BH}$ as the function of $t$.
-From this figure, we can see that $M_{BH}$ increases rapidly in a short time and then keeps as a constant, and $M_{BH}$ increases with the decrease of $\omega_{eff}$.
-In the right panel of Fig.~(\ref{Fig5}), we have plotted the evolutionary curves of PBHs temperature $T_{BH}$ as the function of $t$.
-Since $T_{BH}$ is inversely proportional to $M_{BH}$, which is given in Eq.~(\ref{TBH}), $T_{BH}$ decreases rapidly in a very short time and then becomes a constant, and $T_{BH}$ decreases once $\omega_{eff}$ becomes small.
-When $\omega_{eff}$ evolves from $1/3$ to $-1/3$, the PBHs temperature $T_{BH}$ decreases from $10^{-21}GeV$ to $10^{-23}GeV$, i.e. $T_{BH}$ decreases from $10^{-8}K$ to $10^{-10}K$.
+Considering PBHs begin to accrete and evaporate after their formation, we plot the evolutionary curves of PBH mass $M_{PBH}$ and temperature $T_{PBH}$ in Fig.~(\ref{Fig10}).
+The left panel of Fig.~(\ref{Fig10}) shows the evolutionary curves of PBHs mass $M_{PBH}$ as the function of $t$.
+From this figure, we can see that $M_{PBH}$ increases rapidly in a short time and then keeps as a constant, and $M_{PBH}$ increases with the decrease of $\omega_{eff}$.
+In the right panel of Fig.~(\ref{Fig10}), we have plotted the evolutionary curves of PBHs temperature $T_{PBH}$ as the function of $t$.
+Since $T_{PBH}$ is inversely proportional to $M_{PBH}$, which is given in Eq.~(\ref{TBH}), $T_{PBH}$ decreases rapidly in a very short time and then becomes a constant, and $T_{PBH}$ decreases with the decrease of $\omega_{eff}$.
+When $\omega_{eff}$ evolves from $1/3$ to $-1/3$, the PBHs temperature $T_{PBH}$ decreases from $10^{-9}GeV$ to $10^{-11}GeV$, i.e. $T_{PBH}$ decreases from $10^{4}K$ to $10^{2}K$.
+These results indicate that PBHs still exist and can be detected today, but they persist at relatively low temperatures.

-After inflation ended and PHBs formed, the universe evolves from the radiation dominated epoch to the pressureless matter dominated epoch, and then enters into the dark energy dominated epoch, the effective state of equation parameter evolves from $1/3$ to less than $-1/3$, the accretion mass $M_{accr}$ increases to approach $10^{2}M_{i}$, the PBHs temperature $T_{BH}$ decreases with the increase of $M_{BH}$.
+After inflation ended and PHBs formed, the universe evolves from the radiation dominated epoch to the pressureless matter dominated epoch, and then enters into the dark energy dominated epoch, the effective equation of state parameter evolves from $1/3$ to less than $-1/3$, the accretion mass $M_{accr}$ increases to approach $10^{2}M_{i}$, the PBHs temperature $T_{PBH}$ decreases with the increase of $M_{PBH}$.